lmcconnell1665/McConnellWeb/content/posts/iia-chatt-power-bi-training.md

 {{< admonition type=tip title="Demo file" open=true >}}

-This demo file contains a lot of examples of new Power BI features.
+This demo file contains lots of examples of new Power BI features.
 Use the introduction tab to explore more of these features.

 {{< /admonition >}}